sarkershantonu/sarkershantonu.github.io/_posts/2020/2020-09-20-maven-jmeter-tweaks.md

 ---
 layout: post
 title: Tips & Tricks using Jmeter Maven Plugin
-date: "2013-09-15 05:02"
+date: "2020-09-20 05:02"
 tags: [jmeter,ci-cd]
-permalink: /2013/09/15/maven-jmeter-tricks/
+permalink: /2020/09/20/maven-jmeter-tricks/
 gh-repo: sarkershantonu/sarkershantonu.github.io
 excerpt: "Blog on Jmeter"
 gh-badge: [star,follow]
 comments: true
 ---
-[draft]
-In this article we are going to see how we can configure Jmeter with plugins.
+In this article we are going to see how we can efficiently use Jmeter maven.
 This is continuation post of [this original article](https://sarkershantonu.github.io/2020/08/28/maven-jmeter/).

-### Maven Build Erors
+### Maven Build Errors
+- Always use -X -e for debug and error verbose mode.

 # Script Writing
 - Make user variable for all possible information.
 This will make test cases dynamically changeable during execution.